Campus WebsitesBoston, MA Valencia, Spain Berklee Online

 Download the visa instructions for more information.

-Students participating in the Berklee Study Abroad program must maintain their primary health insurance.
-The program provides Spanish health insurance as well as travel insurance for school-related trips.
+Students participating in the Berklee Study Abroad program must have primary health insurance.
+The program provides supplemental Spanish health insurance as well as travel insurance for school-related trips.
 Students are responsible for obtaining appropriate insurance coverage for personal travel.

-Berklee College of Music students must either continue their enrollment in the college’s student health insurance plan or waive it by demonstrating comparable coverage.
-Read more about Berklee’s health insurance requirements.
+Berklee College of Music and Boston Conservatory at Berklee students must enroll in Berklee's Student Health Insurance Plan (SHIP) or waive it by demonstrating comparable coverage.
+Read more about the Berklee SHIP.

-Students from other schools must meet the insurance requirements established by their home institution.
+Students from other schools must meet the primary health insurance requirement of their home institution.

-All students will be covered by MAPFRE, a private health insurance provider in Spain, while they are enrolled in the program.
-This coverage is included in the Berklee Study Abroad program fee and cannot be waived.
+Students will be covered by MAPFRE, a private health insurance provider in Spain, while they are enrolled in the program.
+This coverage is included in the program fee and cannot be waived.
 Students will receive their MAPFRE insurance card during orientation in Valencia.
 MAPFRE provides coverage throughout Spain.
 Visit Student Health and Support Services to learn more about MAPFRE health insurance as well as medical, counseling, and disability services in Valencia.

-Berklee’s travel insurance provider, UnitedHealthcare Global (UHCG), covers all Berklee Study Abroad students during their travel to and from Valencia (at the beginning and end of the program) and during travel that is part of the academic program.
+Berklee’s travel insurance provider, UnitedHealthcare Global (UHCG), covers students during their travel to and from Valencia (at the beginning and end of the program) and during travel that is part of the academic program.
 There is no fee for this coverage.
 Download the UnitedHealthcare Global Welcome Kit for more information.
-UHCG insurance does not cover personal travel during the program.

-For personal travel within Spain during the program, you will be covered by MAPFRE, however.
+For personal travel inside Spain during the program, you will be covered by MAPFRE.
 You will not be covered by UHCG.